 Since 1992, the Biology Department has hosted an Annual Research Days, a presentation of Biology undergraduate and graduate student research.
-This year, our Research Days will be held on Thursday, March 28 and Friday, March 29, 2019.
-Our Keynote Sspeaker is DR. WHENDEE SILVER, the Rudy Grah Chair and Professor of Ecosystem Ecology and Biogeochemistry in the Department of Environmental Science, Policy, and Management at the University of California–Berkeley.
-She will be speaking about "Real World Biogeochemistry: the Carbon and Greenhouse Gas Dynamics of Climate Change Mitigation Using Grasslands."
+This year, our Research Days will be held on Thursday, April 2 and Friday, April 3, 2020.
+Our Keynote Sspeaker has yet to be determined.

 Biology undergraduate and graduate students are cordially invited to submit their abstract(s) for presentation on Research Day.

 There are two categories of presentations: Oral and Poster.
 Oral presenta-tions are 15 minutes long: a 12-minute presentation, and 3 minutes for questions & answers.
 There is limited amount of wall space for posters (thus, the number of posters accepted is limited), so submit your posters early.
 Scholastic prizes to support students' research and education will be awarded in the categories of undergraduate oral presentation, undergraduate poster presentation, graduate oral presentation, and graduate poster presentation.